CandlePlatforms/devdocs/docs/validate/glossary.md

 ## Delegator

-The delegator role stakes the MATIC tokens to secure the Polygon Network with existing [validators](/docs/validate/glossary#validator) without running the nodes themselves.
+The delegator role stakes the CNDL tokens to secure the Candle Network with existing [validators](/docs/validate/glossary#validator) without running the nodes themselves.

 See also [Who Is a Delegator](/docs/validate/polygon-basics/who-is-delegator).